wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

 The `Statistics` REST API opens on a separate page.

-### Design the REST API
+### 3. Design the REST API

 Let's design the REST API as follows:

-1. To open the REST API component in the Web Editor, click **Edit with VSCode Online**.
+1. To open the REST API component in the VS Code Editor, click **Edit with VSCode Online**.

     Then click **Open Link in New Tab** in the message that appears to indicate that the code server is ready.

-2. On the left navigator, click **service.bal**  to open the low-code diagram of your REST API component.

-3. Add a new construct and an API resource as follows:
+2. Add a new construct and an API resource as follows:

     1. Click on the first **+** icon to add an HTTP construct.
 Select the **Service** construct type,